 Finding non-ergodicity in what are otherwise supposedly ‘ergodic’ systems will typically nudge in the direction of a steaming pile of BS.

 Listen To The ‘Nassim Taleb & Incerto’ Podcast – On Apple Here/Spotify Here/Everywhere Else

 What Ergodicity Teaches Us About Randomness

-The key to a simplified explanation of ergodicity, that doesn’t rely on stochastic process, hyperbolic manifold and statistical physics, is understanding that systems containing defined variables are typically ergodic while systems without (most of human life) are non-ergoditc.
+The key to a simplified explanation of ergodicity, that doesn’t rely on stochastic process, hyperbolic manifold and statistical physics, is understanding that systems containing defined variables are typically ergodic while systems without contained and defined variables (most of human life) are non-ergoditc.

 This echoes again, Nassim Taleb and the Ludic Fallacy, an attempt to understand real life phenomena via explanations of statistical games whose variables and well known and defined.
 A casino is in fact the least random place on earth.

 — A terrific way to think about ergodicity (borrowed from taylorpearson.me)